 If you have a lot of fine dinnerware, such as bone china, a dishwasher with a delicate cycle is a must.
 Models with steam cycles are good for heavily soiled items.
 When your dishwasher has a rinse-only cycle, you can lightly rinse dishes if you don't plan on running a full cycle immediately.

 Drying options include a cycle that uses a heating element, which dries dishes quickly but consumes more power.
 An air-dry option allows dishes to dry naturally, which lowers energy consumption.
 Fan drying works in tandem with heat and air-dry cycles to speed up the process – when used with the heat-dry option, it can shorten the cycle and lower power usage.

-Most of dishwashers in our review have two racks, but some have a third rack that’s primarily used for silverware and cutlery.
+Most dishwashers in our review have two racks, but some have a third rack that’s primarily used for silverware and cutlery.
 This frees up room on other racks to help you make the most of the available interior space.
-Adjustable racks and folding tines make the dishwasher much more flexible and versatile, as you can essentially alter their positions to accommodate large, bulky or odd-shape items.
+Adjustable racks and folding tines make the dishwasher much more flexible and versatile, as you can essentially alter their positions to accommodate large, bulky or oddly shaped items.

 Sound Level & Design

 A dishwasher’s design and dimensions will likely have a major influence on your purchasing decision.
 The noise it makes during a cycle is particularly important if you want to run it at night when energy tariffs are typically cheaper.
 The quietest dishwashers have peak noise levels of around 40 decibels, while the loudest reach 50 decibels.

 It’s important to consider the material the appliance’s interior is made of because it impacts how noisy it is during a cycle, the inner temperature and its durability.
 A model with a stainless steel tub is a better choice than one with a plastic interior – stainless steel withstands higher temperatures without warping and retains heat better, making the machine more energy efficient.
 Additionally, where noise is a factor, stainless steel models are quieter.